cosmos/sdk-tutorials/academy/2-cosmos-concepts/1-architecture.md

 The expandable above is meant as a design exercise.
 If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise from scratch.

-Relevant to this section on ABCI, is the [Auto-Expiring Games](/hands-on-exercise/2-ignite-cli-adv/4-game-forfeit.md) part where you use the Cosmos SDK to implement expiration in `EndBlock`.
+Relevant to this section on ABCI is the [Auto-Expiring Games](/hands-on-exercise/2-ignite-cli-adv/4-game-forfeit.md) section, where you use the Cosmos SDK to implement expiration in `EndBlock`.
 Be warned that this is an advanced section of the hands-on-exercise.

 </HighlightBox>